hurielreichel/eoforecast/README.md

 The thesis code has been designed as an R package, which should handle dependecies **per se** to a certain extent.
 In [vignettes/](vignettes) you will find presentatations, files and the [vignettes/main-thesis.qmd](most reproducible way to run the whole thesis).

-In [R/](R directory), you will find the R package modules, where you can look into more detail into the Neural Network Architecture, ETL, and coding in general.
+In the [R/](R directory), you will find the R package modules, where you can look into more detail into the Neural Network Architecture, ETL, and coding in general.

 The project itself is about forecasting NO_2 pollution in both space and time, making use of a network called CNN-LSTM, that inherits both space and time structures to make this possible.
 You will see a lot about spatial datacubes in there as well, and extreme 3D/4D matrices handling.
 To have a look at the final thesis version, go [vignettes/main-thesis.pdf](here).